 Federated Investment Management Company assigns one or more portfolio manager(s) to each account or investment product.
 Each account is subject to continuous review and monitoring on a daily basis by the portfolio manager(s) assigned to the account or investment product.
-Individual portfolio manager accounts typically range from one to twenty client relationships.
 All accounts or investment products are reviewed on an ongoing basis by the portfolio manager(s) and Chief Investment Officers for Federated Investment Management Company through the use of a set of summary control reports.
 Reviews with clients are conducted at time intervals established by each client and generally cover all significant investment aspects of an account's portfolio.